Practice for SAT Vocabulary

 - Mock Tests

-Like the above mentioned prep materials, mock tests are also available for SAT vocabulary.
+Like the above mentioned preparation materials, mock tests are also available for SAT vocabulary.
 Taking such tests will help you analyze your progress and the amount of effort you need to put in as well.

 You must ensure that you have a steady, well paced time table chalked out for your study.
 You must also make sure to abide by it.
 Regular studying and timely revision will help you achieve the score you want.